proycon/pynlpl/README.rst

     :target: https://travis-ci.org/proycon/pynlpl

 PyNLPl, pronounced as "pineapple", is a Python library for Natural Language Processing.
-It contains various modules useful for common, and less common, NLP tasks.
+It is a collection of various independent or loosely interdependent modules useful for common, and less common, NLP tasks.
 PyNLPl can be used for example the computation of n-grams, frequency lists and distributions, language models.
 There are also more complex data types, such as Priority Queues, and search algorithms, such as Beam Search.

-The library is divided into several packages and modules.
+The library is a divided into several packages and modules.
 It works on Python 2.7, as well as Python 3.

 The following modules are available: